Saintins/TelegramBotConvert/README.md

 # TelegramBotConvert
-This telegram bot converts voice messages to еуче
+This telegram bot converts voice messages to text